 The Martison phosphate project (the "Project") is located about 70 kilometers northeast of the town of Hearst, in north-central Ontario and is close to rail, power, highway, and other infrastructure.
 The Project contains a major carbonatite (igneous carbonate-rich) pipe capped by a residual deposit (residuum) enriched in phosphate and niobium minerals.
 The Project mining leases and claims cover a contiguous area of approximately 8,256 ha.
-Additional information can be found under Fox River's profile on SEDAR, including the NI 43-101 Technical Report dated April 11, 2016.
+Additional information can be found at www.fox-river.ca or under Fox River's profile on SEDAR, including the NI 43-101 Technical Report dated April 11, 2016.